SinanUrgunWork/Flask-Task-Manager-Application/README.md

   - **User** ↔ **Task** (via **Permission**): Tasks can be shared with multiple users, and users can have permissions on multiple tasks.
 This is managed through the `Permission` model, which acts as an associative table between `User` and `Task`.

 #### Migrations

-Database migrations are managed using **Flask-Migrate**, which is an extension that handles SQLAlchemy database migrations for Flask applications.
-It provides a way to incrementally apply changes to the database schema, making it easy to update the database structure without losing data.

 To create and apply migrations, use the following commands:

-      flask db init      # Initialize the migrations directory flask db migrate   # Generate a new migration script flask db upgrade   # Apply the migration to the database This setup ensures that the database schema is consistent across different environments and allows for smooth schema evolution as the project grows.
+      flask db init      # Initialize the migrations directory flask db migrate   # Generate a new migration script flask db upgrade   # Apply the migration to the database

 ## API Endpoints